aringler-usgs/getIIdata/README.md

 	given do not return any data(trace(s)), IRIS did not collect data for
 	that specific start day given.

 	Optionally the user can:
+        - choose the given start day to begin gathering data for (sday)
-		- specify an end day to collect data for multiple days
+		- specify an end day to collect data for multiple days (eday)
 		- choose a specific station, location, and/or channel
 		- archive the data if it has yet to be stored in the directory structure
 	Arguments will be passed to: